frederic-perez/AmE-dictionary/data/idioms.md

 __wild goose chase__ :two: A situation where you are looking for something that does not exist or that you are very unlikely to find, so that you waste a lot of time. _It looks like they’ve sent us on a wild goose chase._ A prolonged or chaotic search for something that is difficult to find (often because it does not exist). _I’ve been on a wild goose chase trying to find a bag of Dan’s favorite potato chips._
 __wild-goose chase__ A worthless hunt or chase; a futile pursuit. _I wasted all afternoon on a wild-goose chase._
 __win (something) in a walk__ To win (something) easily, handily, or without much or any effort.
+__wind down__ :three::hammer:
 __wind__ __1__ _informal_ A hint, suggestion, or rumor about something.
 Used especially with the verb “get.” _Don’t let the boss catch wind of what you’re doing, or you’ll be fired for sure!_ __2__ _informal_ Intestinal gas; flatulence. _It is quite rude to pass wind so openly when in the company of others!_
+__window of opportunity__
+__window-shopping__ The act of visiting stores, or looking in their windows, to see what is available without buying anything. _My bank account is so sad these days that I’ll only be window-shopping for a while!_
 __wine by the glass__ _A wine list with over 80 wines by the glass._
+__wing it__ :dart::two: To do or attempt something with little preparation in advance; to improvise. _Oh man, I totally forgot that I’m supposed to do this presentation today—I’ll just have to wing it._
+__winning ways__ One’s charming, endearing, or likeable personality or demeanor. _It wasn’t hard for me to spot Kelly’s winning ways immediately—she has been bubbly and upbeat since the moment we met._
+__wipe the floor__
 __wishy washy__ _slang_ Indecisive or not reliable.
+__wishy-washy__ :two::hammer:
-__wit’s end__ A state of distress that is reached when someone has no more patience.
+__wit’s end__ :two::dart: A state of distress that is reached when someone has no more patience.
 Often used in the phrase “at wit’s end” or “at (one’s) wit’s end.” _The baby’s been crying for hours, and I’ve reached my wit’s end!_
+__witch hunt__
+__witching hour__ _The pizzeria servers until the witching hours._
 __with (one’s) blessing__ With one’s express approval, consent, or well-wishes. _I asked Samantha to marry me, with her mother and father’s blessing, of course._
+__with (one’s) head held high__ Displaying pride and confidence, often (but not always) after something has gone wrong. _Even though I knew I blew the presentation, I walked out of the conference room with my head held high… and then cried in my car._
 __with (one’s) pants down__ _slang_ In an embarrassing position.
+__with a bang__ :two::hammer: _Chamber music with a bang!_
 __with a heavy hand__ In an excessive, authoritarian, or oppressive way or manner.
-__with a passion__ _informal_ Used to say that someone strongly dislikes someone or something. _She hated him with a passion._ _He loved her with a passion._
+__with a passion__ _informal_ :two: Used to say that someone strongly dislikes someone or something. _She hated him with a passion._ _He loved her with a passion._
 __with a twist__ :three::hammer:
 __with a vengeance__ :three: Determinedly or passionately, perhaps fueled by anger. _After my girlfriend dumped me, I started working out with a vengeance._ _We’re going to have to clean with a vengeance to get the house ready in time._
 __with a view__ _Chateau with a view._